Timekeepers

 After four rounds, the contestant that bagged the most amount of time goes through to the March Against Time where they have to answer 15 questions within 60 seconds without passing or getting an incorrect answer.
 The first 10 questions are worth 5 seconds while the last five are worth a whopping 10 seconds.
 This is where they could secure a place on the leader board to return for the play-offs and possibly the final.

-Timekeepers is a near perfect lunchtime show, occupying the Going for Gold 1.50pm slot at the very start of 1995 with its clever clock-based word game that worked really well, if rather over-taxed the brain straight after lunch, an extremely rapid-fire end-game, which unfortunately didn't make use of adding the time the winning contestant had previously "won" in the four rounds as well as on top of their end-game time, which is possibly a poor decision, and Dod's excellent firm-but-fair hosting - no adjudicators needed here, thank you very much.
+Timekeepers is a near perfect lunchtime show, occupying the Going for Gold 1.50pm slot at the very start of 1995 with its clever clock-based word game that worked really well, if rather over-taxed the brain straight after lunch, an extremely rapid-fire end-game that unfortunately didn't make use of adding the time the winning contestant had previously "won" in the four rounds as well as on top of their end-game time, which is possibly a poor decision, and Dod's excellent firm-but-fair hosting - no adjudicators needed here, thank you very much.
 (And yes, it is Dod, not Dodd.)

 Master of time - Bill Dod